 7. One of my biggest deterrents to cooking has always been getting a baking dish out.
 I have always wanted those drawers that pull out that hold all your bake ware but it was the expense I didn’t want.
 So, trying to figure out how to organize my casseroles dishes, I found these, Mainstays Organizer Racks, at Walmart for under $6.00.
 Turn it sideways and now you can get out just one piece of bake ware without having to pull them all out while they are nested, which was always too heavy for me.
 This photo isn’t great.
 Afterwards, I got my dad to connect it to the wall when he was visiting.
 I think he is as excited about my Pinterest inspiration as my husband (smile).

 Do you have any favorite tips on how to organize to prevent things from falling on you?
 Post them below so we can borrow your ideas and all our lives can be easier. . . and we’ll have fewer bruises and swollen toes!

 Stay tuned for the next post when I give you a peek inside my refrigerator (is that brave or what?) and a post where I share my favorite gadgets in the kitchen.

 And don’t forget!
-If you are on Pinterest, Pin This! (see button below) And if you aren’t, be sure to follow Rest Ministries on Pinterest for loads of good ideas to make life easier when you live with a chronic illness.
+If you are on Pinterest, Pin This! (see button above at the beginning) And if you aren’t, be sure to follow Rest Ministries on Pinterest for loads of good ideas to make life easier when you live with a chronic illness.